 Pr.
 Heath C. Curtis has recruited about a dozen volunteer pastors and seminarians to type out Piepkorn documents that do not lend themselves to optical characer recongnition software because the original is a typescript or a printed document that that was poorly printed or has a lot of underlining.
 Contact me if you want to assist.
 You may choose a topic or even a specific document and I will send you a grahics image PDF to work from.
 You can view it in one window and type in another.
 You can choose Easy, Medium, or Hard documents.
 The Rev. Don Veitengruber and Deacon Joseph Morrison are also typing documents.

 The question most asked of me with regard to the Arthur Carl Piepkorn Center is "When will volumes 3 and 4 will be out?"
 I found that putting out volume 2 took an enormous amount of time, effort and expense.
 The cost just for formatting, printing, ISBN number, copyright permissions, and three ads came to $7,700.00 for 1,000 copies.
 That is without anything for many trips to the archives in Elk Grove Village,IL, thousands of photocopies there at 25 cents a page, specialized computer hard-and software, office expenses, and hundreds of hours of labor.
 The result was a printed book that can't be computer searched, and has no index (useful indexes are time intensive projects even with a computer).
 Fortunately I have a good place to store the copies until they sell out, which they eventually will.
-I have taken in about $8,000 in sales as of June 2012.
-I am also spending more time in making presentations about Piepkorn (though I love to do that), and responding to much more correspondence than I did when working on volume 2.
-And I am not getting any younger.
-So I am now working on posting Piepkorn's documents on my website and putting the best on a DVD.
+I have taken in about $11,000 in sales as of June 2015.
+My major efforts now are adding digitized copies of articles by and about Piepkorn to the CD that contains Volume 2.
+Then I plan to put volume 3 on a CD.

 Doing these things will require copyright permission, which can be expensive.
 At first I will introduce the articles but not do extensive editing.
 The volunteers (above) are helping greatly with getting the documents that optical character scanning does not work with (carbon copies, handwritten documents, poorly printed or heavily marked up documents, etc.